SamR1/rdltr/docs/_sources/features.rst.txt

 - User registration can be disabled with the environment variable `RDLTR_ALLOW_REGISTRATION` initialized to `false` (see `Installation <installation.html>`__)

 .. note::
-    **rdltr** was originaly intended to be mono-user.
+    **rdltr** was originally intended to be single-user application.
 No administration is planned for now.

 Settings
 ^^^^^^^^